-The IRB reviews all research involving human subjects, performed under college auspices, for compliance with federal government principles and with ethical standards.
+The IRB reviews all research involving human subjects, performed under college/university auspices, for compliance with federal government principles and with ethical standards.
 “Research” means a systematic investigation designed to develop or contribute to generalizable knowledge.
 Research projects that involve the use of humans as subjects must be approved by Calvin's IRB.

 How does the IRB process work?

 Before starting a research project, you must complete and submit the following documents for IRB approval:

 Proof of human subjects protection training (this certificate must be submitted with every proposal andfor all investigators)» Go to citiprogram.org and follow the instructions below:

 Click on Register